Component obsolescence waits for no one.

 - →Businesses where supply chain volatility creates recurring production risk

-Assess BOM quality and lifecycle exposure
+What to assess: bOM quality and lifecycle exposure

-Design the component management model
+System model: the component management model

-We define how lifecycle tracking, substitution rules, NPI workflows, and obsolescence alerting will operate inside your ERP — before any configuration begins.
+The system model explains how lifecycle tracking, substitution rules, NPI workflows, and obsolescence alerting will operate inside your ERP — before any configuration begins.
 The model specifies what automates and what requires human decision.

-We manage implementation against the agreed model, validating each phase against the BOM accuracy and NPI cycle time benchmarks from the assessment.
+The rollout guidance shows how to validate against the agreed model, validating each phase against the BOM accuracy and NPI cycle time benchmarks from the assessment.
 Scope drift is caught early.

 BOM Accuracy Assessment